nats-io/nats.node/README.md

 var sid = nats.subscribe('foo', function(msg) {});
 nats.unsubscribe(sid);

+// Subscription/Request callbacks are given multiple arguments:
+// - msg is the payload for the message
+// - reply is an optional reply subject set by the sender (could be undefined)
+// - subject is the subject the message was sent (which may be more specific
+//   than the subscription subject - see "Wildcard Subscriptions".
+// - finally the subscription id is the local id for the subscription
+//   this is the same value returned by the subscribe call. nats.subscribe('foo', function(msg, reply, subject, sid) {
+    if(reply) {
+        nats.publish(reply, "got " + msg + " on " + subject + " in subscription id " + sid);
+        return;
+    }
+    console.log('Received a message: ' + msg + " it wasn't a request.");
+});

 // Request Streams
 var sid = nats.request('request', function(response) {
   console.log('Got a response in msg stream: ' + response);
 });

 // Request with Auto-Unsubscribe.
 Will unsubscribe after
 // the first response is received via {'max':1}